amethyst/tools/README.md

 #### clean

 Removes the `target` directory.
 Again, just like in Cargo.
-One day, this will have switches whether or not to clear out the precompiled script or shader program bytecode.
+One day, this will have switches whether or not to clear out said precompiled scripts or cached shader program bytecode.

 #### run